Police make arrest in armed kidnapping of Chinese national

 Wanzhen Lu, 22, has been missing since Saturday evening.
 Police have said that surveillance video shows three men shocking him with a stun gun and kidnapping him from the parking garage of his condo building in Markham, Ont.

-York Regional Police said Tuesday that a 35-year-old Toronto man had been arrested in connection with the kidnapping.
+York Regional Police said Tuesday that a 35-year-old Toronto man had been arrested early that morning at an undisclosed location in connection with the kidnapping.
 The man’s name is not being released as it has not been determined what charges he will face.

+“We believe he is involved in this kidnapping.
+As far as what his involvement is, that’s part of the ongoing investigation,” Const.
+Andy Pattenden told reporters.

-Three other male suspects are sought in the case.
+Police had been seeking a total of four male suspects in the case.
 They have not been identified publicly, and police have said they have no information about a possible motive.

+Lu is a Chinese national studying at a school in Toronto, which borders Markham.
+He sometimes uses the name Peter when in Canada, and has been known to drive high-end cars including a Lamborghini and a Rolls-Royce.

+Pattenden said relatives of Lu had travelled from China to Canada following his disappearance.
+He said they are “very traumatized” and asking for privacy.

-Despite the arrest, police said they had not been able to find Lu.
-They urged his kidnappers to release him, contact lawyers and turn themselves in.
+Despite Tuesday’s arrest, police have not been able to find Lu.
+They urged his kidnappers to let him go.

+“Let me make this message very clear to the suspects that are still out there: It’s time to release Mr. Lu unharmed, and time to seek legal counsel and turn yourself in.”

-The minivan believed to have been used in the kidnapping was found in Toronto Sunday night.
+The minivan believed to have been used in the kidnapping was found in Toronto Sunday night following a tip to police from a member of the public.

+Pattenden said that the van provided “a lot of evidence” investigators would use as they attempted to track down Lu.

+He said police had received absolutely no contact from the kidnappers, which investigators consider worrying.

 Top Video